By Jonathan Decker (Family therapist, film critic)

 Fireproof is rated PG.
 A husband struggles with pornography (discussed but not seen); he gets rid of his computer to beat the habit.
 A woman is tempted to be unfaithful, flirting with a successful doctor.
 There are some intense moments of a couple arguing.

-I’ve heard it said that you can be pro-marriage without being anti-divorce.
-So how can you know whether your marriage is able to be saved (and worth saving)?
+How can you know whether your marriage is able to be saved?
 Watch my thoughts above.

 Jonathan Decker is the clinical director of Your Family Expert.
 He is a licensed marriage and family therapist, husband, and father of five.
 Jonathan earned a masters degree in family therapy from Auburn University as well as a bachelor’s degree in clinical psychology from Brigham Young University.
 He is an actor, author, and television personality.